Jehosephat/basic-nft-launcher/WALLET_CONNECT_GUIDE.md

 # MetaMask to GalaChain Connection & Transaction Signing Guide

-**Based on the gem-store project implementation**
+**Based on the NFT Collection Manager project implementation**

-This guide provides a definitive, step-by-step walkthrough of how to connect MetaMask to GalaChain and use it to sign transactions, based on the working implementation in the gem-store project.
+This guide provides a definitive, step-by-step walkthrough of how to connect MetaMask to GalaChain and use it to sign transactions, based on the working implementation in the NFT Collection Manager project.

 ---